BasicVariable/Island-Utilities-DOCS-/README.md

 If the bot was set to decline at 200 profit deviance this trade would be declined

 > "min_under"
-The minimum amount an item has to be under rap for the bot to revalue the item
+The minimum amount an item has to be under rap for the bot to revalue the item (in outbounds)

+> "post_ads"
+When enabled the bot will attempt to post tradeads to Rolimons.com

 > "rwait_min"
 The minimum amount of time the bot will wait to attempt to create another add (recommended to stay at above 18minutes/1080000 milliseconds)